FUTURE OF HEARING SERVICES IN AUSTRALIA

 Medicare benefits are payable for professional health services.
 A professional service is a clinically relevant service which is listed on the MBS.
 A medical service is clinically relevant if it is generally accepted in the medical profession as necessary for the appropriate treatment of the patient.

-Some of the rules governing the MBS in relation to referrals to and from audiologists require review in order to make the system more efficient.
+Some of the rules governing the Medical Benefits Scheme in relation to referrals to and from audiologists require review in order to make the system more efficient.
 This change if implemented would result in it being more patient focussed.

-It would be reassuring for consumers to know that the MBS items were based on evidence based practice guidelines and were regularly updated to reflect current practice recommendations.
+It would be reassuring for consumers to know that the Medical Benefits Scheme items were based on evidence based practice guidelines and were regularly updated to reflect current practice recommendations.
 This would eliminate the risk of their practitioner providing an MBS approved service that had been superceded due to new evidence or an updated procedure.

 Poor quality automated online captions

-Deafness Forum is part of a group of not for profit organisations representing people who rely on captions for information, which draws attention to the growing issue of inaccessibility of online audio/visual content being posted to websites.
+Deafness Forum is part of a group of not for profit organisations representing people who rely on captions for information, which draws attention to the growing issue of inaccessibility of online audio/visual content.

 We are concerned that while there is an increasing amount of web video content being auto-captioned, the vast majority of these captioned videos are not being reviewed for accuracy, readability or comprehensibility.